 Look at any glass within five feet of the shower or bath and make sure there is a tempered stamp etched in the corner.
 Do the same for the shower doors as well if they are glass.
-You’ll also want to check for water damage around windows of the shower enclosure.
-Then make sure the shower head pipes and faucets don’t wiggle.
+You’ll also want to check for water damage around the windows of the shower enclosure.
+Then make sure the showerhead pipes and faucets don’t wiggle.

 Check for an electrical outlet within thirty inches of each sink and that they are 3-prong (grounded).
 One of the bathrooms should have a GFCI electrical outlet.
 You can easily spot it as it’s the outlet with the two buttons in the middle.